rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 deserialisation of values where the data type in unknown before casting is performed, for instance for the values in "return values".

-Parsing needs to be performed case insensitive.
+Parsing needs to be performed case sensitive.

 Empty values are sent as **""** for simple values and as **[]** for arrays.
 Optional values can be omitted, but can not be sent as **null** unless